Noe-p/homebrew-scripts/README.md

   Copies the media to a "rush" folder before optimizing and resizing.

 - `-d, --degree` DEGREE
   Sets the degree of optimization from 0 to 99.
 The default is 50.
+0 is the least optimized (highest quality), and 99 is the most optimized (lowest quality).

 - `-f, --format` FORMAT
   Chooses the output format (png, jpg, webp).
 The default is webp.
+Only applies to images.

 - `-l, --logo` LOGO
   Resizes a logo to standard sizes (512, 384, 192, etc.).